 Why Employees Leave

 Hiring international talent for your company is a risky business.
-Yes, international employees may inject new skills and experience into your business, and yes, they may do wonders for sales, productivity or innovation, but they can just as easily cause trouble in your organization, so let’s take a look at some of the scenarios that may play out if you hire globally without conducting due diligence and global screening:
+Yes, international employees may inject new skills and experience into your business, and yes, they may do wonders for sales, productivity or innovation, but they can just as easily cause trouble in your organization, so let’s take a look at some of the scenarios that may play out if you hire globally without conducting due diligence and international checks:

 - Friction between employees and their superiors is the number one reason why employees leave their jobs.
 You need to be sure that your new hires will get on with management, or if they’re going to be management, that they are the kind of leader you need for the position.